Sloth In Alabama at The Birmingham Zoo. See a Sloth in Alabama at The Birmingham Zoo as they have a few sloths that you can encounter.

-Birmingham Mayor Richard Arrington, and the Birmingham Zoo, Inc it was given back in January 2001.
+Birmingham Mayor Richard Arrington, and the Birmingham Zoo, Inc were given back in January 2001.

 In 2004, a new Chief Executive Officer joined Birmingham Zoo who since that time has brought tremendous changes to the zoo.

-He has helped the zoo provide a home to various animals, creation of exhibitions and experiences as well as allowing esteemed guests and visitors to be members with benefits.
+He has helped the zoo provide a home to various animals, creation of exhibitions and experiences as well as allow esteemed guests and visitors to be members with benefits.

 No major challenges have been faced in the zoo apart from minor injuries caused by an animal attack.

 Does The Birmingham Zoo Allow Memberships?
 The Birmingham zoo allows people who wish to join them as members, to register on their website.

 The membership aids the zoo in the promotion of education, conservation of environment and animals, and furthering research and community involvement.

 - Membership Benefits

 What are the Birmingham Zoo Membership Prices?
 Members have many privileges to enjoy and special member perks.